Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

-My feeling is that it probably impact cellular sensitivity in some way which makes the amount of thyroid hormone in your body more effective.
+My feeling is that it probably impacts cellular sensitivity in some way which makes the amount of thyroid hormone in your body more effectively.

 This might reduce the amount of free thyroid hormone necessary in your bloodstream which would in turn cause a reduction in TSH.

 This is just speculation, however, and I will be keeping an eye on the research as it unfolds.